Jalastin/ECS-189L-Project/ProjectDocument.md

 ### Physics Materials

 - As a baseline, Default material has 0.4 friction and 0 bounciness.
 I wanted the Pearl and Player to be able to "grip" onto normal surfaces without bouncing.
 Slime material has the same amount of friction but 0.6 bounciness.
 This lets pearls have a slight bounce on objects without fully redirecting their motion (in the case of 1 bounciness).
 Ice material, however, has 0.1 friction and 0 bounciness.
-Since the final section of the level is the ice + wind zone, I wanted to make the platforms their significantly more difficult to land on.
+Since the final section of the level is the ice + wind zone, I wanted to make the platforms there significantly more difficult to land on.
 Having 0.1 friction made it so that collisions are still predictable, but create a slippier surface for potential misplays during gameplay.

 ### Dark Zone